Get

 6. Underlying Illness

 Eating strange objects like tape could be a sign of an underlying illness responsible for pica, such as diabetes and hyperthyroidism which cause an increase in appetite, pancreatic or gastrointestinal disease due to viral, bacterial, or parasitic cause, or inflammatory bowel disease leading to poor absorption of nutrients, or other metabolic, endocrine or neurological disease.
-If none of the other options make sense or if you notice any other unusual signs, such as changes in appetite or drinking, weight loss, poor coat, vomiting, or diarrhea, you should make an appointment with your vet to make sure everything is normal health-wise.
+If none of the other options make sense or if you notice any other unusual signs, such as changes in appetite or drinking, weight loss, poor coat, vomiting, or diarrhea, you should make an appointment with a vet to make sure everything is normal health-wise.

 divider 3 paws